 - Handling of the data disposal register;

-- Classification of records of processing activity (in line with ISO 27001 requirements);
+- Classification of records of processing activity (also in line with ISO 27001 requirements);

 - Ability to add data classification attributes;